Kossit73/Waste_to_Energy/README.md

 5. All edits cascade instantly through the dashboards, statements, and analytics tabs, so you can validate the impact without reloading the app.

+### AI & ML configuration

+Open the **AI & ML Configuration** tab to control optional advanced tooling:

+- Switch on machine-learning forecasts and choose the algorithms that extend net revenue projections beyond the deterministic model horizon.
+- Select the generative insight features you want in narrative summaries and provide the API provider/model combination that powers them.
+- Store an API key for the current session and adjust the forecast horizon; the settings are persisted in Streamlit session state and included with scenario exports so downstream tools can reuse the configuration.

 ### Troubleshooting Streamlit deployment

 If the app fails to start with an error about missing packages (for example